getcuia/stransi/README.md

 -   [x] Only one dependency: `ochre`.
 -   [x] Python 3.8+
--   [-] Focus on coloring and styling: `SGR` (Select Graphic Rendition) parameters are parsed. unsi understands the following:
+-   [-] Focus on coloring and styling: `SGR` (Select Graphic Rendition) parameters are parsed. stransi understands the following:
     -   [-] Text styles
     -   [-] Foreground colors
     -   [-] Background colors